 THERE IS NO EASY WAY TO DRAMATICALLY WHITEN YOUR TEETH.

-Note that results from bleaching are often moderate; only 10% of patients get an immediate dramatic result.
-The true benefit of bleaching is long term maintenance of whiteness.
+Note that results from teeth whitening are often moderate; only 10% of patients get an immediate dramatic result.
+The true benefit of teeth whitening is long-term maintenance of whiteness.
 If bleach is applied every 4 months starting age 30, teeth WILL be dramatically whiter at age 50.

 At-home bleaching with precisely fitting trays is the only method we recommend.
-Cost for the entire system is $199, which includes a years supply of bleach.
-(Replacement bleach can be purchased for our cost of $22.00).
-Because this system can be used indefinitely, repeated charges of a dentist applied whitening system are not incurred.
+Cost for the entire system is $199, which includes a years supply of whitening.
+(Replacement agent can be purchased for our cost of $22.00).
+Since this system can be used indefinitely, repeated charges of a dentist applied whitening system are not incurred.

 |Whitening strips||2||Convenience||More expensive than tray bleaching over time|